brainworkup/bwu/README.md

 <!-- badges: end -->

-The goal of bwu is to …
+The goal of `bwu` is to faciliatte neuropsychological evaluation …

 ## Installation